 Loans provide the most common form of financial support for graduate students at St. Catherine University.
 The university receives funds directly from the U.S. Department of Education, which allows our borrowers access to the best terms for the federal Direct Loan program.
 Graduate students may also apply for the Direct Graduate PLUS loan through St. Catherine University.

 For details and to apply for financial aid, consult the Office of Financial Aid web site, or contact our graduate student financial aid counselor, Catherine Flowers, at firstname.lastname@example.org or 651.690.6607.

 Many graduate nursing students at St. Kate's receive tuition benefits from their employers.
 Contact your employer's human resource, benefits or professional development offices to learn more about your benefits.
 Course scheduling for the Nurse Educator program allows some students to maximize their annual benefits: From start to finish, you'll graduate in 21 months.
 But, because the program begins in September, you'll be billed over three calendar years.
 This allows some students to take advantage of three years of employer tuition benefits.

-- $876: Cost per credit.
-The Doctor of Nursing Practice program requires 36 credits of study spread across two academic years.
-You'll take 6-10 credits each academic term, and receive a bill for each term.
+- $940: Tuition per credit (2015-16 rate).
+The DNP requires 36 credits, spread across two academic years.
+You'll take 6-10 credits each academic term and receive a bill for each term.

 - $33,840: Total tuition, at 2015-16 rates, for the 36-credit DNP.